chunsj/TH/doc/Tensor.md

 You can directly specify size and stride information during creation; for example, you can create an uninitialized tensor of 2 rows and 2 columns whose strides are 2 and 1.
 Thinks of strides as how flat, 1-D memory space can be viewed as 2-D matrix.

+In short, a tensor is a speicific view on the storage; you can have different tensors on the same storage.

 ```lisp
 (tensor '(2 2) '(2 1))